Don’t Panic About the “$0” Line Items

 Some of us are looking through the lens of past pain...

 But what happens when helping... doesn’t help?
+That's a question I never expected to ask.

-I remember one conversation with my husband, who I love with all my heart, that broke me open in a way I didn’t see coming.
-We had just started our own business, and I was still working full-time as a nurse, carrying a lot of the financial load while he focused on growing the business.
+But when I found myself helping.....and hurting, I didn’t know what to do with that.
+I remember one conversation that broke me open in a way I didn’t see coming.
+My husband and I had just started our own business, and I was still working full-time as a nurse, carrying a lot of the financial load while he focused on growing the business.
 It was hard, but I believed in the dream and wanted to be supportive.
-So in my “helper” mindset, I did what I...
+So in my “helper” mindset, I did what came natural....anticipated needs, handled...

 Securing federal grants has always been a competitive process, but recent policy changes have introduced new challenges and opportunities for applicants.
 With the elimination of Diversity, Equity, and Inclusion (DEI) funding requirements, organizations must adapt their grant-writing strategies to align with the latest federal priorities.
 In this article, we break down the key changes and provide actionable best practices to improve your grant applications in 2025 and beyond.